okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 Takes a nondirect or peripheral argument and promotes it to the direct object position, deleting or demoting the old direct object (if there was one).

 Example, "I shot better than him" to "I outshot him".
+This takes an intrasitive verb with some extra info and turns it into a transitive verb.